Acceptance and Commitment Therapy is a treatment model that can help you overcome the suffering caused by HOCD.

 What is Acceptance and Commitment Therapy?

 Acceptance and Commitment Therapy, which is usually abbreviated to ACT, is a model of therapy which I shall give a brief overview of now.
-Simply put, ACT would suggest that we suffer because of how we relate to experiences in our mind.
+Simply put, ACT would suggest that we suffer because of how we relate to experiences in our minds.

 For example, say you did something that hurt my feelings.
 As it was happening, it’s okay for me to be aware that my feelings were hurt.
-However, if the day after, the week after, I am still going over what you did in my head, and feeling the pain, it is now me that is causing my suffering.
-The original event that caused pain is long over, but I continue to suffer as I am keeping it alive in my head.
+However, if the day after, the week after, I am still going over what you did in my head and feeling the pain, it is now me that is causing my suffering.
+The original event that caused pain is long over, but I continue to suffer as I keep it alive in my head.

-Sometimes when I am introducing these ideas, people may think, “no Elaine you are not causing your suffering, it is the other persons fault who hurt your feelings in the first place.”
+Sometimes when I am introducing these ideas, people may think, “no, Elaine, you are not causing your suffering; it is the other person fault who hurt your feelings in the first place.”
 If you find yourself thinking this, take some time to think about the following.

 It is not about casting blame, the original event that caused pain has ended.
 The way I look at it, I have a choice;

 I can blame you for hurting my feelings and let the hurt grow and keep the story alive in my mind every day, or

 I can move on

 If I keep blaming you, not only do I keep the original feelings of hurt alive, but I am probably adding to it.
-After a day or so, I could well start to feel anger and resentment; my suffering intensifies because of what I am adding to the original event, inside my head.
+After a day or so, I could start to feel anger and resentment; my suffering intensifies because of what I am adding to the original event inside my head.

-If I can learn to move on, I feel the hurt at the time as it is happening, then it is gone, I go back to normal.
+If I can learn to move on, I feel the hurt when it is happening, then it is gone, I go back to normal.

-Sounds simple right, but sometimes (well, more often than not) we get stuck.
-In order to move on and stop blaming the other person, I have to do the following;
+Sounds simple, right, but sometimes (well, more often than not), we get stuck.
+To move on and stop blaming the other person, I have to do the following;